jamescoupe/AttnGAN/README.md

 - [AttnDCGAN for bird](https://drive.google.com/open?id=19TG0JUoXurxsmZLaJ82Yo6O0UJ6aDBpg).
 Download and save it to `models/`
   - This is an variant of AttnGAN which applies the propsoed attention mechanisms to DCGAN framework.

+You can download the bird pretrained models using the script `download-bird-pretrained-model.sh`.
+You will need `gdown` for that, make sure you run `pip install -r requirements.txt` before running it.

 **Sampling**
 - Run `python main.py --cfg cfg/eval_bird.yml --gpu 1` to generate examples from captions in files listed in "./data/birds/example_filenames.txt".
 Results are saved to `DAMSMencoders/`.